corrados/edrumulus/algorithm/README.md

 # Drum triggering algorithm

-The taks to convert a hit on the drum pad with the stick to a MIDI signal consists of mulitple stages.
+The task to convert a hit on the drum pad with the stick to a MIDI signal consists of mulitple stages.
 The first stage is the detection of the position in time of the stick hit.
 This we call the __peak detection__.
 Then we __estimate the velocity of the hit__ using the detected peak.
 The next step is to estimate the position of the stick hit on the pad (i.e. if the hit was in the center or